 - Leukotrienes: naturally produced eicosanoid lipid mediators, partly responsible for the effects of the inflammatory response.

-In general, ?-6 fatty acids are pro-inflammatory and ?-3 fatty acids are anti-inflammatory.5 The common ?-3 and ?-6 fatty acids are shown in Figure 1.
+In general, omega-6 fatty acids are pro-inflammatory and omega-3 fatty acids are anti-inflammatory.5 The common omega-3 and omega-6 fatty acids are shown below:

 |Outcome of Impairment